Trump urges Mexico to send migrants home after border clash

 Some rights advocates and legal experts were concerned that the Trump administration was seeking to exploit the melee.

-Geoffrey Hoffman, a professor and director of the University of Houston Law Center Immigration Clinic which represents migrants applying for asylum, said the government would use it to push the argument that the migrants should remain in Mexico.
+Geoffrey Hoffman, a professor and director of the University of Houston Law Center Immigration Clinic, which represents migrants applying for asylum, said the government would use it to push the argument that the migrants should remain in Mexico.

 Still, Rodney Scott, chief U.S. Border Patrol agent in San Diego, told CNN the vast majority of those assembled at the border were economic migrants who would not qualify for asylum, and said there were few women and children.

-“What I saw on the border yesterday was not people walking up to Border Patrol agents and asking to claim asylum,” Scott said, adding that authorities had arrested 42 people.
+“What I saw on the border yesterday was not people walking up to Border Patrol agents and asking to claim asylum,” Scott said.

-The U.S. Department of Homeland Security said U.S. Customs and Border Protection officers were struck by projectiles thrown by caravan members.
-U.S. officials reopened the San Ysidro crossing after closing it for several hours.

-U.S. Republican Senator and Trump ally Lindsey Graham said the border “chaos” had to be dealt with “properly”.
+U.S. Department of Homeland Security Secretary Kirstjen Nielsen said in a statement that the agency has “confirmed that there are over 600 convicted criminals traveling with the caravan.”

+She also said the women and children in the caravan were being used as “human shields” by organizers when they confront law enforcement.

 Tijuana police chief Mario Martinez told a news conference on Monday that 194 Central Americans had been arrested in the 15 days the caravan has been in the area.

-Separately, Mexico Immigration Authority Director Gerardo Garcia told television channel Televisa that 98 people were in process of deportation as of Sunday night.

-The migrants have travelled through Mexico in large groups, or caravans.
+The migrants have traveled through Mexico in large groups, or caravans.
 There are more than 7,000 at the U.S. border in Tijuana and the city of Mexicali, with more than 800 others still moving toward the border.

-Tijuana Mayor Juan Manuel Gastelum, who has said his city is facing a humanitarian crisis, told a local radio station the United States would take 2-1/2 to three months to start processing asylum requests, meaning the some 5,200 people currently packed into a shelter in the city could wait three months for their cases to be heard.
+Tijuana Mayor Juan Manuel Gastelum, who has said his city is facing a humanitarian crisis, told a local radio station the United States would take up to three months to start processing asylum requests.

 Many of those in Tijuana have said they will wait there until they can seek asylum.
 If they enter the United States, legally or illegally, they have a right to seek asylum.